 Our strategic plans were significantly adapted with the onset of Covid-19 and related lockdowns / impacts upon education.
-One primary aim has been the delivery of outstanding teaching, learning and pastoral care to our community over the course of the year.
+One primary aim has continued to be the delivery of outstanding teaching, learning and pastoral care to our community over the course of the year.